infobloxopen/infoblox-sa-scripts/msad_collection/msad_cs_help.md

         'processDhcpMetrics' and 'processGenMetrics' parameters.

     * -processDnsMetrics
         Switch-type parameter.
-Specify it to process DNS metrics only.
+Specify it to process DNS_* metrics only.
 This parameter is mutually exclusive with 'processOneMetricOnly' parameter.

     * -processDhcpMetrics
         Switch-type parameter.
-Specify it to process DHCP metrics only.
+Specify it to process DHCP_* metrics only.
 This parameter is mutually exclusive with 'processOneMetricOnly' parameter.

     * -processGenMetrics
         Switch-type parameter.
-Specify it to process GEN metrics only.
+Specify it to process GEN_* metrics only.
 This parameter is mutually exclusive with 'processOneMetricOnly' parameter.

     * -noPrereqCheck
         Switch-type parameter.
 Specify it to disable pre-requisites check.
 Might be useful in some rare cases when check function is failing.

     * -noSitesCollection
         Switch-type parameter.
-Specify it to disable collection SITE_ENTRY_* metrics.
-According to Solution Designer logic, it's possible to provide sites details through Survey form OR through MSAD collection script, but not both at the same time.
-Hence, you should specify this flag if you plan to prove sites information in Survey, otherwise - do not specify this flag.
+Specify it to disable collection SITE_ENTRY_* and SITE_ALL_* metrics.

     * -Verbose
         This is default switch-type parameter of Powershell used to enable verbose output to console.
 Use this to get more detailed information about